Reading time:

 1 min read

-The cost of your move also largely depends on the size of your place, as well as the amount of your belongings.
+As mentioned, the cost of your move largely depends on the size of your place, as well as the amount of your belongings.
 For example, if you are moving from a humbly furnished studio apartment, you’ll likely be spending less on your move than if you are moving from a 2- or 3-bedroom apartment.
 A 3-bedroom apartment is likely to have less stuff than a 3-bedroom home with an attic and a garage, and so on.

-Below are some common moving cost estimates of local moves within Los Angeles (again note that these prices may vary according to the size and distance of your move, and the other factors listed above):
+Below are some common moving cost estimates of local moves within Los Angeles (again note that these prices may vary according to the size and distance of your move, and the other factors listed below in the article):

 However, you should reach out to a local moving company and request a free quote to better understand the costs of the move.
 And since there are many variables that can add to the cost of your move, it is better to have local movers conduct an in-person (or virtual) estimate.
 You can then factor in your overall budget and take it from there.

 Often, moving companies will estimate the cost of your move based on an hourly rate.
-The hourly rate is typically around $150 (for 3 movers) per hour.
+The moving cost in LA is typically around $150 per hour (for 3 movers).
 This type of rate tends to be more common for local moving jobs rather than for long-distance moving.
-The by-the-hour rates will provide you with an estimate of how much the job will cost.
-The by-the-hour rates will estimate the cost based on the volume of your move, the distance, and the estimated time it will take movers to do their job.
+The by-the-hour rates will provide you with an estimate of how much the job will cost based on the volume of your move, the distance, and the estimated time it will take movers to do their job.

 By-the-hour rates are particularly useful if you need to hire movers to relocate a few specialty items but do not need full moving services.
 Such items might be things like pianos, bed frames, pool tables, pools, hefty things requiring special disassembly, and so on.
 Otherwise, the by-the-hour rates are intended to help you understand the cost of a full-day move, which should take anywhere from 4-8 hours (given that nothing goes wrong along the way).